ranja-sarkar/Kalman/README.md

 Mamba is a neural network architecture, derived from SSMs, used for language modeling and other sequence modeling tasks.
 The [Mamba architecture’s](https://arxiv.org/pdf/2312.00752) fast inference speed and computational efficiency, particularly for long sequences, make it the first competitive alternative to the transformer architecture for autoregressive LLMs.

+Mamba models are perhaps the first deep learning architecture to rival the efficacy of transformer models on the task for which they are originally known which is language modeling.